Food in Greenland isn’t about fine-dining; it’s about survival. Here’s a look at the Greenland cuisine including some

 “Everyone here in Greenland knows how to make a reindeer stew.
 It’s the common thing.
-But I wanted to show that you can eat vegetables in Greenland… even if it’s frozen and it doesn’t have to be boring,” says Grødem.
+But I wanted to show people you can eat vegetables in Greenland… even if it’s frozen, it doesn’t have to be boring,” says Grødem.

-She has partnered with Brugseni, a local supermarket chain, to develop a brand of frozen vegetables in order to get people cooking with more varied ingredients as opposed to meat and a bit of veg on the site.
+She has partnered with Brugseni, a local supermarket chain, to develop a brand of frozen vegetables in order to get people cooking with more varied ingredients as opposed to meat and a bit of veg on the side.

 “Sometimes Greenlanders are just so stuck in our traditions that we’re not going anywhere.
 Food doesn’t have to be boring but it should be a celebration of our culture.
 Yes, that’s food like whale, muskox and reindeer, but it can be cooked in a different way.”